 TRAVELLING AND COVID-19

-All travellers who arrive in Estonia by plane (including children whose details must be submitted by a parent on their behalf) must fill in the cross-border traveller’s declaration and should be prepared to present the declaration upon boarding their plane.
+Travellers who arrive in Estonia by plane (including arrivals from third countries, plus children, whose information should be provided by their parents or guardian) must complete the cross-border traveller’s declaration form and be prepared to present the form upon boarding the plane.

 Upon arrival in Estonia, travellers are required to submit the following information to the Health Board: